pdfmux vs PyMuPDF vs marker vs docling vs pdfplumber: 200-PDF benchmark

-Direct answer: pdfmux scores 0.905 overall on opendataloader-bench, ranking #2 overall and #1 among free tools.
+Direct answer: pdfmux scores 0.903 overall on opendataloader-bench, ranking #2 of all tools and #1 among free ones.
 It beats docling (0.877), marker (0.861), mineru (0.831), and every other open-source extractor on reading order, tables, and heading detection.
-The only tool ahead is hybrid AI (0.909, requires paid API calls) — and pdfmux achieves 99% of that score at zero cost per page.
-For most Python developers building RAG pipelines, pdfmux offers the best accuracy-to-complexity ratio.
+The only tool ahead is a hybrid AI engine (0.909, paid API calls) — and pdfmux reaches 99% of that score at zero cost per page, on CPU, with no GPU.
+If you’re a Python developer building a RAG pipeline and you can’t predict what PDFs will arrive, pdfmux is the default.
+If you know your PDFs are clean digital text, PyMuPDF alone is simpler and 10-50x faster.

 The test